Learning Dense Representations of Phrases at Scale: Learning Phrase Representations

+This essentially learns reading comprehension without any cross-attention between the passage and the question tokens, which fully decomposes phrase and question representations.

-The performance of query-agnostic models is always inferior to query-dependent models with cross-attention~\citep{devlin2019bert}.
-We hypothesize that one key reason is most reading comprehension datasets only provide a few annotated questions in each passage, compared to the set of possible answer phrases.
-For instance, each passage in the training set of Natural Questions~\cite{kwiatkowski2019natural} mostly has only one annotated question.
-Suppose that we are given a passage with the following question-answer pair in the training set:
+\paragraph{Data augmentation} Since the contextualized word representations $\mf{h}_1, \dots, \mf{h}_m$ are encoded in a query-agnostic way, they are always inferior to \ti{query-dependent} representations in cross-attention models~\citep{devlin2019bert}, where passages are fed along with the questions concatenated by a special token such as \ttt{[SEP]}.
+We hypothesize that one key reason for the performance gap is that reading comprehension datasets only provide a few annotated questions in each passage, compared to the set of possible answer phrases.
+Learning from this supervision is not easy to differentiate similar phrases in one passage (e.g., $s^*=$ \textit{Charles, Prince of Wales} and another $s=$ \textit{Prince George} for a question $q=$ \textit{Who is next in line to be the monarch of England?}).